 The keynotes are exceptional this year.
 I’m really pleased we were able attract Matthew Fraser, co-author of one of my favorite 2.0 business books this year, “Throwing Sheep in the Boardroom: How Online Social Networking will Transform Your Life, Work, and World.”
 We also have favorites from last year include Evening in the Cloud, OpenEnterprise09, and one of the stars of last year’s event: the Lockheed-Martin case study duo.

 Once again, I will be pitching in on Enterprise2Open.
 This is a barcamp-style event where everyone gets a chance to present or share their own experiences.
 Brian Magierski, my former colleague at nGenera will be there, along with Ross Mayfield of Socialtext.
-Both nGenera and Socialtext are sponsoring the barcamp.
-Both these companies have serious street cred in discussing the challenges and opportunities with making 2.0 in-roads in large enterprises.
+Both companies are sponsoring the barcamp and have serious street cred in discussing the challenges and opportunities with making 2.0 in-roads in large enterprises.
 Last year’s sessions were well-attended, and I think everyone got a lot out of the group discussions.
 If you have something you’d like to present, sign up at the Enterprise2Open wiki and promote your event.

-I’m still waiting on details for the social calendar i.e., parties, dinners, etc. But I saw the first tweetup today.
-About two dozen people have already signed up for that already.
+I’m still waiting on details for the social calendar (parties, dinners, etc.).
+But, I saw the first tweetup today.
+About two dozen people have already signed up.
 You may want to sign up early for the social network associated with the conference at MyE2.
 This is also where you’ll access the back channel that was very useful last year.

 *”Ollie Ollie Oxen Free!” is from the children’s game of hide and seek where the “it” player summons everyone back to base (essentially because they’ve given up, which is kinda how I feel this year…) 🙂